Duong0907/quote-generator/README.md

 {
     "message": "Create quotes successfully",
     "error": false,
+    "data": {
-    "data": [
+        "quotes": [
             {
                 "text": "Genius is one percent inspiration and ninety-nine percent perspiration.", "author": "Thomas Edison"
             },
             {
                 "text": "You can observe a lot just by watching.", "author": "Yogi Berra"
             }
         ]
+    }
 }
 ```